 Carbon monoxide detectors should be installed in every room that contains a fuel burning appliance.
 You can install them in other rooms to ensure adequate warning is given for occupants in other areas of your home - such as in rooms where people sleep.

-To find out how to fit your carbon monoxide alarm, read to guide to installing, testing and maintaining carbon monoxide alarms;
+To find out how to fit your carbon monoxide alarm, read our guide to installing, testing and maintaining carbon monoxide alarms:

 If it is safe to do so, small household fires can be tackled with appropriate fire extinguishers and blankets, preventing a larger incident.